 Each Director is expected to attend all meetings of the Board, and the Committees upon which they serve and to come to such meetings fully prepared.
-The following table provides a summary of the Board and Board Committee meetings held during the twelve-month period ended January 31, 2020.
-Each Director nominee's attendance record for such meetings, as applicable, is set forth starting on page 20 of this Circular in their respective biographies.
-Overall, the Directors attended 99% of applicable Board and Committee meetings in fiscal 2019.
+The following table provides a summary of the Board and Board Committee meetings held during the twelve-month period ended January 31, 2022.
+Each Director nominee's attendance record for such meetings, as applicable, is set forth starting on page 18 of this Circular in their respective biographies.
+Overall, the Directors attended 99% of applicable Board and Committee meetings in fiscal 2021.

+Number of

-Type of Meeting Held Number of Meetings Attendance Board of Directors Audit Committee 6 4 99% 100% Human Resources, Compensation and Pension - 100 /0 Committee 5 98% Governance and Nominating Committee 5 100%
+Type of Meeting Held Meetings Attendance

+Board of Directors 6 100%

+Audit Committee 4 100%

+Human Resources, Compensation and Pension

+Committee 5 100%

+Governance and Nominating Committee 4 95%